murraju/knife-hadoop/README.md

 1. HDFS APIs (currently supported) using the ruby webhdfs gem: https://github.com/kzk/webhdfs.
 	Extensions to webhdfs will be hosted at https://github.com/murraju/webhdfs
 	a.
 List Directories and Files
 	b.
-Snapshot to database (PostgreSQL for now)
+Snapshot to a database (PostgreSQL for now)
 2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)
 	a.
 List jobs by ID [TODO]
 	b.
 Kills jobs by ID [TODO]